 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!

 Bargain Bin: Challenged for space to store your stuff?
 Here are a few ideas to get you started.

 Over The Door Clear Shoe Organizer/Storage Rack: Think about using your closet doors for storing canned goods or even empty soda/pop bottles filled with rice, beans or grains.
-This one is less than $14 although I prefer this one made of cloth for slightly more Natural Linen Soft Storage Over-the-Door Shoe Organizer.
+This one is affordable, although I prefer this one made of cloth for slightly more Natural Linen Soft Storage Over-the-Door Shoe Organizer.
 (I just ordered this one.)

 Winsome Capri Foldable Fabric Baskets: Baskets and bins are perfect for storing things in plain sight.